 At least it’s a good reminder to check your smoke detectors.

 Opting out is the smart thing to do.
 Manitoba should opt out.
 Everyone should opt out.
 Tonight, I refuse to turn my clocks back.
 I mean ahead.
 Or whatever.
 I will sleep until my alarm goes off.
 I will get out of bed when I want.
 It’s Sunday.
 So … whatever.
 But still, I’m making a stand.
-While sitting down writing this blog.
+While sitting down writing this blog post.

 I’m tired of punching buttons on my oven and microwave.
 And in this day and age, I shouldn’t have to.
 After Sunday morning at 2 a.m.
 CT, I’m finished with Daylight Saving.